Olympic gold: Slovenia’s Ursa Bogataj soars past competition

-ZHANGJIAKOU, China (AP) — Slovenia’s Ursa Bogataj won Olympic gold in women’s ski jumping on a night when Japanese star Sara Takanashi surprisingly finished out of the medals.

-Bogataj floated 100 meters (328.084 feet) through the air and had 121 points on the final jump Saturday.
+The Japanese star was a favorite at least to medal, but she finished fourth and the disappointment was palpable.
+Takanashi cried as she took off her skis following her final jump, which she knew wouldn’t be good enough.

 Katharina Althaus of Germany won silver for the second straight Olympics.
 Nika Kriznar of Slovenia took the bronze.

+After Althaus and Kriznar stepped on the podium, Bogataj took her spot atop the structure and had one of her biggest jumps of the night.

+“Maybe that was the energy of the day,” she said with a giggle.
+“When two good friends stand on the podium on Olympic Games, that’s just a dream.
+We have very good spirit and me and Nika feel like sisters.
+We are very good friends.
+Our dreams came true.”

+Althaus was No. 1 after the first round, but insisted she was not disappointed to finish second.

+“My old head coach always said, `You never lose a medal.
+You win a medal,'” she recalled.
+“And, I did it.”

-Takanashi finished fourth and was in tears when she took her skis off after her final jump.
-She has won a record 61 World Cup events and entered the competition as one of the favorites after earning bronze four years ago in South Korea and finishing fourth at the 2014 Olympics.
+In a surprise, Takanashi didn’t earn a spot on the podium.
+She has won a record 61 World Cup events, won bronze four years ago in South Korea and finished fourth at the 2014 Olympics.

 Norway’s Maren Lundby, who won gold at the 2018 Olympics, chose not to defend her title because she decided to make her physical and mental health priorities.